ph-ph/ph-ph.github.io/content/posts/tokenomics-of-bliss.md

 [^1]: Cynical way of looking at it, of course, is that you don't expect any of these things to happen, but you do expect a lot of other people to believe in them and you buy $BLISS to sell it to them later.
 In any case, the value of the coin is associated not as much with the utility of the things you can buy with it, but with how the whole Bliss project is doing.

-Finding analogies for this dual nature of tokens in non-crypto world is somewhat hard.
+Finding analogies for this dual nature of tokens in the non-crypto world is somewhat hard.
 Many businesses have some sort of internal currency in the form of credits or reward points, but these are almost always denominated in dollars and their value doesn't depend on how the company is doing.
-The idea of buying Delta frequent flyer points because you think Delta is going to grow 10x in the future is absurd - this is not how things work, you should buy Delta stock instead.
+The idea of buying Delta frequent-flyer points because you think Delta is going to grow 10x in the future is absurd - this is not how things work, you should buy Delta stock instead.
 Why do businesses denominate credits in dollars?
 Because that's way easier for customers and for traditional accounting.
-Imagine paying for Uber ride with shares of Uber - odd and pretty inconvenient!
+Imagine paying for an Uber ride with shares of Uber - odd and pretty inconvenient!

-A little less absurd example is buying a lot of currency of a country that you think is going to dominate the world in the future, but even this is pretty silly - CNY/USD exchange rate doesn't reflect how China economy grows relative to US economy.
+A little less absurd example is buying a lot of currency of a country that you think is going to dominate the world in the future, but even this is pretty silly - CNY/USD exchange rate doesn't reflect how China's economy grows relative to the US economy.
 Again, it would make a lot more sense to buy stocks of Chinese companies or some other assets in China.

 Why has the dual nature of tokens become so prevalent in crypto?
 I don't know, but some obvious explanations come to mind: